This binary addition calculator sums up the numbers represented with zeros and ones (you can generate them with the binary converter).

 a₃a₂a₁a₀ = a₃ * 10³ + a₂ * 10² + a₁ * 10¹ + a₀ * 10⁰

-The symbol "a" here stands for a digit from 0 to 9.
+The symbol "a" here represents a digit from 0 to 9.
 The index next to "a" denotes the digit's place (we count from 0, from right to left).

-Now, the binary system works in the same way, but we only use two digits and multiply them by powers of two.
+Now, the binary system works similarly, but we only use two digits and multiply them by powers of two.
 So the formula would be following:

 a₃a₂a₁a₀ = a₃ * 2³ + a₂ * 2² + a₁ * 2¹ + a₀ * 2⁰